Pages

 http://www.sbc.net/resolutions/13/resolution-on-abortion

 Soon after Roe v.
-Wade, the highly respected fundamentalist pastor of the First Baptist Church in Dallas, W. A. Criswell, made this surprising statement, “I have always felt that it was only after a child was born and had a life separate from its mother that it became an individual person and it has always, therefore, seemed to me that what is best for the mother and for the future should be allowed.”
+Wade, the highly respected fundamentalist pastor of the First Baptist Church in Dallas, W. A. Criswell, made this astonishing statement, “I have always felt that it was only after a child was born and had a life separate from its mother that it became an individual person and it has always, therefore, seemed to me that what is best for the mother and for the future should be allowed.”

 http://www.patheos.com/blogs/godlessindixie/2016/10/23/what-does-the-bible-say-about-abortion/